-Go the Styling tab and continue to Color of the item that needs to be colored e.g. bars of a single series Bar chart, Pie slices, etc. Click on the Color field and then the Palette button to open the data driven palettes.
+Go to the Styling tab and continue to Color of the item that needs to be colored e.g. bars of a single series Bar chart, Pie slices, etc. Click on the Color field and then the Palette button to open the data-driven palettes.
 Click on any palette to assign the colors to the chart.

-For single series bar charts, palettes can only be assigned on series level.
+For single series bar charts, palettes can only be assigned on the series level.